-...the black church played a catalytic role in the economic advancement of blacks.
-One strategic contribution was the Church's involvement in creating the first major black financial institutions: banks and life insurance companies.
+Historically, post-slavery, the Church played a catalytic role in the economic advancement of blacks.
+One strategic contribution was the Church's involvement in creating the first major black financial institutions and life insurance companies.
 In 1865, Congress chartered The Freedman Savings and Trust Company later believed to have held most of the savings of the newly freed African-American slaves.
 The African American Industrial Insurance Society of Jacksonville, Florida, began in a black Baptist church in 1901.
 Soon after, the Penny Savers Bank opened in Birmingham, Alabama, started by the pastor of another Baptist church.